-We currently lease all of our existing 798 store locations and expect that our policy of leasing rather than owning will continue as we continue to expand.
+We currently lease all of our existing 832 store locations and expect that our policy of leasing rather than owning will continue as we continue to expand.
 Our leases typically provide for terms of five to ten years with options on our part to extend.
 Most leases also contain a kick-out clause if projected sales levels are not met and an early termination/remedy option if co-tenancy and exclusivity provisions are violated.
 We believe this leasing strategy enhances our flexibility to pursue various expansion opportunities resulting from changing market conditions and to periodically re-evaluate store locations.
 Our ability to open new stores is contingent upon locating satisfactory sites, negotiating acceptable leases, recruiting and training qualified management personnel and the availability of market relevant inventory.

 As current leases expire, we believe we will either be able to obtain lease renewals for present store locations or to obtain leases for equivalent or better locations in the same general area.
 Historically, we have not experienced any significant difficulty in either renewing leases for existing locations or securing leases for suitable locations for new stores.
-However, we experienced difficulty in securing leases for new stores related to new construction in Fiscal 2011 and Fiscal 2010 due to the economic issues facing the commercial real estate market and landlords, thus reducing our ability to open stores at our historical rates.
+Beginning in Fiscal 2010, we had difficulty securing leases for new stores related to new construction due to the economic issues facing the commercial real estate market and landlords, thus reducing our ability to open stores at our historical rates.
+This trend continued into Fiscal 2011, but improved to some extent in Fiscal 2012.
 Based primarily on our belief that we maintain good relations with our landlords, that most of our leases are at approximate market rents and that generally we have been able to secure leases for suitable locations, we believe our lease strategy will not be detrimental to our business, financial condition or results of operations.
-Although we do expect continued difficulty in securing leases for new stores throughout Fiscal 2012, we believe we will be able to somewhat accelerate our new store growth compared to the last few years by negotiating acceptable leases for suitable locations left vacant by recent closings of franchised and entertainment-related businesses.
+We believe we will be able to continue to accelerate our new store growth in Fiscal 2013 from Fiscal 2012 by negotiating acceptable leases for suitable locations left vacant by recent closings of franchised and entertainment-related businesses.

-Our corporate offices and our retail distribution center are leased under an operating lease.
-We own the Team Sales' facility located in Birmingham, Alabama that warehouses inventory for educational institutions and youth associations.
+Our corporate offices and our distribution center are leased under an operating lease.
+We own the Team facility located in Birmingham, Alabama that warehouses inventory for educational institutions and youth associations.
 We believe our current distribution center is suitable and adequate to support our needs in the next few years.
+The lease for our corporate offices and distribution center expires in December 2014 and we are currently planning to build a new facility and move our corporate offices.
+See "Risk Factors."